microsoft/ignite-learning-paths-training-data/data40/demos/README.md

 1. In **SQL Server Management Studio**, in Object Explorer, right click **yourdwservername.database.windows.net** and click on **New Query**.

+    **Note:** If you haven't previously registered the database instance, you will have to register and use the sql user and password you used to deploy the environment in DATA10

 1. In **SQL Server Management Studio**, in SQL Editor toolbar, in **Available Databases**, click on **DWDB**.

+**Note:** If you already created a master key as part of DATA20 demo, you can skip the next step and go to create a database scoped credential

 1. Create a **master key** against the **DWDB** database.
 In the query editor, type in the following code: